Vickrant-Phandd/Python-Flask-Blog/README.md

 ## 🚀 About Me
 I am certified and skilled Python Developer seeking to become proficient in the field of Programming.
 Knowledge of coding with Analytical programming using Python, R and SQL.
-Knowledge of Flask Framework and Python Libraries like Pandas, Matplotlib, Numpy, Scikit-Learn along with writing SQL Queries, Stored procedures, functions, packages, tables, views.
+Knowledge of Flask and Django Framework and Python Libraries like Pandas, Matplotlib, Numpy, Scikit-Learn along with writing SQL Queries, Stored procedures, functions, packages, tables, views.

 ## 🔗 Links